Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 Pressure Relief Valve

-Pressure relief valveThe pressure relief valve is the single most critical safety feature in how an LPG cylinder works (propane tank works).
+Pressure relief valveThe pressure relief valve is the single most critical safety feature in how an LPG cylinders work (propane tanks work).

 It is incorporated within the POL or LCC27 valve and appears as the protrusion opposite the main connection.